-Unfortunately, humankind's problems may be so profound and our ability to respond so divided, unmotivated and feeble, that attempts to deal with them are doomed to failure.
-'Grand schemes' such as Wells's World Encyclopedia, Dewey's Thought News, Kochen's World Information Synthesis and Encyclopedia (WISE) (1975) and Jungk's Everyman Project (1977), periodically have sprouted up, attracted a modest following, then faded away, apparently without a trace.
-The proponents are likely to be dismissed as cranks by the media and by the conventional wisdom of the era; their schemes are generally utopian, overly ambitious and ultimately unrealistic.
+Unfortunately, humankind's problems may be so profound and our ability to respond so divided, unmotivated and feeble, than attempts to deal with them are doomed to failure.
+"Grand schemes" such as Wells' World Encyclopedia [36], Dewey's Thought News [37], Kochen's WISE [38], and Jungk's Everyman Project [39], periodically have sprouted up, attracted a modest following, then faded away, apparently without a trace.
+The proponents are likely to be dismissed as cranks by the media and by the conventional wisdom of the era; their schemes are generally utopian, overly ambitious and, ultimately, unrealistic.

 What can we do to ensure that our civic intelligence project is not dismissed as yet another crank scheme?
 There are two possible strategies.
-The first is avoid risk by lowering the expectations, goals and rhetoric.
+The first is avoid risk by lowering the expectations, goals, and rhetoric.
 We can dispense with the idea that we are historical actors who are capable of leaving a positive mark on the world.
 We can become thoughtful observers and theoreticians, for example.
-We can decide to forego the idea of social and environmental amelioration of civic intelligence and retreat into academicism or cynicism.
-The second approach is to ground our enterprise into the context and realities of our era and devise a programme that suits the demands of our lives and our livelihoods but is based upon values and social needs.
+We can decide to forego the idea of social and environmental amelioration - of civic intelligence - and retreat into academicism - or cynicism.
+The second approach is to ground our enterprise into the context and realities of our era and devise a program that suits the demands of our lives and our livelihoods but is based upon values and social needs.
 It is probably possible to shape one's perspective incrementally to make one's work more consciously supportive of a civic intelligence if that transformation is prioritized.
-Research - be it academic study or 'street-level' information gathering and assessment - can play a critical role and a wide variety of academic disciplines have important roles to play (Schuler 1997).
-Research can and should be a tool that continually is brought to bear on the shifting, evolving realities of life.
+Research - be it academic study or "street level" information gathering and assessment - can play a critical role and a wide variety of academic disciplines have important roles to play [40].
+Research can and should be a tool that continually is brought to bear on the shifting, evolving realities of life

 Academics, stereotypically, are noted for their lack of emotional engagement.
 This is the purported product of rationalism; a cold, calculated, dispassionate assessment or mere reportage of data.
 But unless designed for entertainment alone (if that is even possible) any text, academic or non-academic, will have implications for use.
 Use, of course, may bring with it a challenge upon the world as it exists, a potential for altering the present course or shoring up the status quo.
 If the change is deemed important and the process through which the change could take place is plausible, hope is not unthinkable.
-Despair, on the other hand, exists when positive change is inconceivable, and the future, presumably advancing towards a precipice, appears unalterable.
+Despair, on the other hand, exists when positive change is inconceivable, the future, presumably advancing towards a precipice, appears unalterable.